amw-zero/concerning_quality/_posts/2021-10-06-misspecification.md

 ~~~
 {: .language-typescript}

 This test case transcribes the literal scenario where we encountered the bug, so the focus is (as is usual with example-based testing) on a specific scenario.
-We might be tempted to change the implementation to this:
+We might have tried to change the implementation to this at first:

 ~~~
 pred connectionExists(d: Deal, Deals: set Deal) {